AndetSTK/Toy2Fixes/README.md

 ### Instructions

 - Download Toy2Fixes.EXE and have it opened while the game is running
-- Alternatively you cause use Toy2Fixes.CT but you must have Cheat Engine installed
+- Alternatively you can use Toy2Fixes.CT but you must have Cheat Engine installed